jdietrich11/newPortfolio/README.md

 --ABOUT cars
 --ABOUT tv shows intro

+--- fix header in live version, figure out why Local host works fine but build does not

 IDEA's
 aphantasia - start on an all black screen and uncover the website as they move their mouse. (like Fog of war).